 1. Do you expect or want to see your book stocked in bookstores across the country?

-It next to impossible for a self-published author with a single title to achieve wide-scale distribution for their book at bricks-and-mortar stores.
+It is next to impossible for a self-published author with a single title to achieve wide-scale distribution for their book at bricks-and-mortar stores.
 You may be able to get your book stocked locally or regionally, especially if you have the right connections or are a well-known person in your community.
 But for the most part, a self-published authors’ books will sell primarily through online retail, whether as a print book or an e-book.
 That’s not the drawback it used to be, given that more than half of all books sold in the United States sell through Amazon (regardless of format).

 2. Do you want to hit the New York Times bestseller list or get major media attention?